List of Power Rangers Ninja Steel characters: Monty

-Monty is a nerd at Summer Cove High School who is often being bullied by Victor to do things for him.
+Monty (portrayed by Caleb Bendit) is a nerd at Summer Cove High School who is often being bullied by Victor to do things for him.
 Monty would help Victor in his plans to become popular which often go comically awry.

-In "Helping Hand," Victor and Monty's magnetic device for shop class attracting the Ninja Stars which caught the attention of a Buzzcam.
+In "Helping Hand", Victor and Monty's magnetic device for shop class attracting the Ninja Stars which caught the attention of a Buzzcam.
 While Galvanax has Madame Odius and the Basher Bots take Victor and Monty as hostages, Galvanax makes plans for the season finale of "Galaxy Warriors".

-In "Galvanax Rises," Victor and Monty are roped in by Madame Odius into building the Mega-Magnet to help her in destroying the Rangers.
+In "Galvanax Rises", Victor and Monty are roped in by Odius into building the Mega-Magnet to help her in destroying the Rangers.
 Both of them managed to escape and tell the news media about their survival.

-In "Echoes of Evil," the two try to sell products that they used during the escape and got a lot of money and they dropped out of school claiming that they are done with it.
+In "Echoes of Evil", the two try to sell products that they used during the escape and got a lot of money and they dropped out of school claiming that they are done with it.
 However, the cans didn't work against Smellaphant and they were forced to give all the money back and go back to school where Principal Hastings reluctantly gave in to their demands as the check they gave her is no longer good.

-In "Doom Signal," Victor and Monty win Gorrox's audition which led to them getting captured by Basher Bots and used to entertain the Galaxy Warriors audience as part of Madame Odius' plan to brainwash the people of Earth.
+In "Doom Signal", Victor and Monty win Gorrox's audition, which led to them getting captured by Basherbots and used to entertain the Galaxy Warriors audience as part of Odius' plan to brainwash the people of Earth.

-In "Reaching the Nexus," Victor and Monty help evacuate the people from the Warrior Dome ship.
+In "Reaching the Nexus", Victor and Monty help evacuate the people from the Warrior Dome ship.
 Before escaping themselves, they threw the explosive juggling balls towards Badonna and Cosmo Royale.
-After Madame Odius is destroyed, the two of them are honored by the Mayor of Summer Cove.
+After Odius is destroyed, the two of them are honored by the Mayor of Summer Cove.

-Monty is portrayed by Caleb Bendit.